spacemit-com/bianbu-docs/en/development/qt.md

 # Qt User Guide

 ## Introduction

-Qt is a cross platform C++ framework (C++ library) primarily used for developing graphical user interface (GUI) programs, as well as command line (CUI) programs without interfaces.
-OpenGL ES (OpenGL for Embedded Systems) is a cross platform 2D/3D graphics API interface suitable for rendering efficient 2D and 3D graphics on low power devices, which are tailored for embedded devices using OpenGL (Open Graphics Library).
-This Qt User Guide guides users to adapt Qt5's OpenGL ES hardware acceleration on the Spacemit Soc platform.
+**Qt** is a cross-platform C++ framework (C++ library) primarily used for developing graphical user interface (GUI) programs.
+It can also be used to develop command-line interface (CUI) programs without a GUI.
+**OpenGL ES** (OpenGL for Embedded Systems) is a cross-platform 2D/3D graphics API designed for rendering efficient 2D and 3D graphics on low-power devices.
+It is a subset of OpenGL (Open Graphics Library) tailored for embedded systems.
+This guide provides instructions for adapting Qt5 with OpenGL ES hardware acceleration on the SpacemiT SoC platform.

 ## Install Qt5 development environment